Penalized Copula Mixed Models for Intercompany Loss Reserving and Risk Capital: Introduction

-\cite{Kuo2019} introduced the Deep Triangle (DT), a recurrent neural network framework that leverages loss triangles from multiple companies to enhance the predictive accuracy of traditional stochastic reserving methods.
-Building on this, the Extended Deep Triangle (EDT) incorporates dependence between two LOBs by modeling pairwise and sequential relationships in loss ratios \citep{cai2025edt}.
-To address heterogeneity across companies, the EDT encodes company identifiers such that companies with similar incremental paid loss patterns are represented with similar codes.
-Additionally, dropout is applied within DT to induce sparsity and improve prediction.
-Trained on data from multiple companies, the EDT generates reserve estimates that closely align with actual reserves.
-Moreover, by learning development year patterns and latent dependence structures directly from data, EDT yields lower risk capital than copula regression models, which rely on fixed effects to represent development year behavior and company heterogeneity.
+\cite{Kuo2019} introduced the Deep Triangle (DT), a recurrent neural network framework that leverages loss triangles from multiple companies to improve reserve prediction.
+Building on this, the Extended Deep Triangle (EDT) incorporates dependence between two LoBs by modeling pairwise and sequential relationships in loss ratios \citep{cai2025edt}.
+To account for insurer heterogeneity, EDT encodes company identifiers and applies dropout regularization to induce sparsity.
+Trained on multiple-company data, EDT produces reserve estimates that closely align with actual reserves while learning development patterns and latent dependence structures directly from the data.

-While SUR-based models provide a flexible regression framework to capture dependencies, they have typically been limited to single-company settings or often model company and development year effects as fixed.
-For example, \cite{zhang2010general} extend the classical chain ladder to a multivariate SUR framework, while \cite{Shi2011} and \cite{Abdallah2015} use SUR copula regression to account for dependence between two LOBs. \cite{shi2017multivariate} propose a Bayesian hierarchical model to analyze intercompany claim triangles, in which copula regression is employed to join multiple triangles of each insurer, and a hierarchical structure is speciﬁed on major parameters to allow for borrowing strength across insurers.
-However, these models do not fully leverage multiple company data and may suffer from biased estimates due to heterogeneity in company data.
-Moreover, without regularization, including many predictors across LOBs can lead to overfitting and reduced interpretability.

-Few studies in the loss reserving literature have incorporated random effects to address hierarchical data structures, but not heterogeneity across companies. \cite{Abdallah2016} explore using the Sarmanov bivariate distribution to model dependence between loss triangles and introduce random effects to capture shared calendar year influences within and across triangles.
-This formulation highlights the potential of random effects to account for heterogeneity in multivariate reserving.
-More recently, \cite{karatacs2025dependence} propose a method that introduces random effects to capture unobserved variation both between and within lines of business, modeling these effects using copula regression.
-However, applications of random effects within the SUR framework, particularly for modeling cross-company variability, remain limited.
+Incorporating dependence between LoBs can improve diversification assessment and reduce estimated risk capital.
+For example, \cite{cai2025edt} show that modeling pairwise and sequential dependence in multiple loss triangles leads to lower risk capital estimates.
+In contrast, \cite{Abdallah2015} demonstrate that parametric dependence models provide greater interpretability of dependence structures and diversification effects, although they may sacrifice some predictive accuracy.